HuxleyIsMe/learning_c-/chapter 4/chapter_4.md

 descturcotrs are written with the same name as the member but with ~

-ok im a little locked here, like the i dont quite see throw the syntax which is which - its hard to spot the destructor...
+ok im a little locked here, like the i dont quite see throw the syntax which is which - its hard to spot the destructor... oh wait i see it it uses the ~ and same name as the object.

 ok its been an hour time for a break we are at page 166

+OK so heres some videos on this:

+[memory management](https://www.youtube.com/watch?v=Dkn4EKL2xSE) <-- this was a lil to hard for me right now lets try an easier one then come back and finish this

+Characteristics of a Destructor
+All the points mentioned below show the characteristics of a destructor:

+Destructor has the same name as their class name preceded by a tilde (~) symbol.
+It is not possible to define more than one destructor.
+The destructor is only one way to destroy the object created by the constructor.
+Hence, destructor cannot be overloaded.
+It cannot be declared static or const.
+Destructor neither requires any argument nor returns any value.
+It is automatically called when an object goes out of scope.
+Destructor release memory space occupied by the objects created by the constructor.
+In destructor, objects are destroyed in the reverse of an object creation.